cybersamx/snowflake-native-app/README.md

    (.venv) $ # Should see the virtual env name as a prefix the shell prompt
    ```

-1. Create directories for the app.
+1. Create subdirectories in the root directory for the app.

    ```shell
    mkdir -p app/data
    mkdir -p app/src
    mkdir -p app/setup
    ```

-1. As of this writing, you can only create on Snowflake running on AWS.
-So if your account isn't set on AWS, you
-   will have to create a Snowflake account on AWS.
-Go to **Admin** > **Accounts** and click the **+ Account** button
-   on the top-right.

 1. Now that you have a Snowflake account on AWS, log into that account.
 Navigate to **Apps**.
 On the top, select
    **Packages** and then click the **+ App Package**.
 Enter the following.